badaix/snapcast/doc/build.md

 Open `snapcast.sln`.
 Select release configuration.
 Build the solution

 ###Packaging
 Windows packaging comes in two flavours: bundled and standalone.
 The standalone installer produces an MSI that only installs snapclient.
 Bundled produces a bootstrapped EXE that installs all prerequisites before snapclient.
 Producing a bundled package requires the Bonjour SDK and a signed redistribution agreement.
-If a bundled installer is required, ensure the Bonjour SDK is installed before proceeding with the bundle steps
+If a bundled installer is required, ensure the Bonjour SDK is installed before proceeding with the bundle steps.
+WiX toolset must be installed

 ####Standalone MSI
 Build the `PACKAGE` project.
 The MSI will be created in the build directory.